 | Daily default penalty (ongoing) | €50–€130/day | High | Courts |

 14 ERA officials conducting rounds day and night at least twice a week.
 Bugibba and Qawra account for 55 of 117 fines issued in the first half of the year.
-Marsaskala follows with 26.

 Environment Minister Aaron Farrugia introduces tougher penalties categorised by material type — construction waste, hazardous materials, asbestos, electronics, and textiles all covered.
-ERA CEO calls it a necessary deterrent.

 April 2023 sees waste separation become legally mandatory.
 ERA begins issuing administrative fines — 636 in 2023 alone.
 Malta Independent questions whether 2,600 inspections in six months is nearly enough for an island of 500,000.